michaljerabek/UXN/README_EN.md

     <li>
         <code>minZoneExt</code> (default: <code>25</code>):
-        <br> - Sets s minimum extention of the zone, which is considered as "moving towards the menu".
+        <br> - Sets a minimum extention of the zone, which is considered as "moving towards the menu".
 (The size of the extension increases with increasing distance from the mouse to the navigation.
 For an example, see the <a href="http://michaljerabek.github.io/UXN#2">demo</a> and turn on debug mode.)
         <br> - Type: <code>Number</code>
     </li>

     <li>
         <code>maxZoneExt</code> (default: <code>250</code>):
-        <br> - Sets s maximum extention of the zone, which is considered as "moving towards the menu".
+        <br> - Sets a maximum extention of the zone, which is considered as "moving towards the menu".
 (The size of the extension increases with increasing distance from the mouse to the navigation.
 For an example, see the <a href="http://michaljerabek.github.io/UXN#2">demo</a> and turn on debug mode.)
         <br> - Type: <code>Number</code>
     </li>

     <li>
         <code>zoneExtOffset</code> (default: <code>0</code>):
-        <br> - Sets s fixed extention (reduction) of the zone, which is considered as "moving towards the menu".
+        <br> - Sets a fixed extention (reduction) of the zone, which is considered as "moving towards the menu".
 (The value is added to the result.)
         <br> - Type: <code>Number</code>
     </li>